Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 7. Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections, <a href="https://math.vcu.edu/rgm/" target="_blank">Richmond Geometry Meeting</a>, Richmond, VA, August 12-14th, 2024.
 Poster Session. <a href="/files/Poster_RGM.pdf" target="_blank">Poster</a>.

 8. Moduli of Vector Bundles, Online Seminar by students, July-November, 2020.

-### Conferences in the Future (I will attend)

-### Conferences in the Future (I might attend)

-9. <a href="https://sites.google.com/view/gags2025" target="_blank">Georgia Algebraic Geometry Symposium</a>, at the University of Georgia, Athens, GA, March 21-23rd, 2025.

-10. <a href="https://sites.google.com/view/agbootcamp2025/home?authuser=0" target="_blank">Bootcamp for the 2025 Summer Research Institute in Algebraic Geometry</a>, at Colorado State University, Fort Collins, CO, July 8-12nd, 2025.